 Budapest itself is a magical fairytale land of a city.
 Everywhere you turn, there’s a building or a setting where a princess could live or a unicorn can pop out from.
 Is this place even real?
 Was this city built for a real live Disney film that we are unaware of?
 Nope, this is simply Budapest, an incredible city full of some of most beautiful architecture you will ever lay your eyes on.

 My favorite area is the Castle District on the Buda side (the “best” side).
 While some of the most marvellous sites here aren’t technically castles, they are equally as magical and I can’t recommend staying on the Buda side enough for this very reason.
 Who doesn’t want a castle as a neighbor?!
 The two most notable, for me, are Matthias Church and the Fisherman’s Bastion.

 7. Dingle, Ireland

-Ireland is full of adorable villages but I think Dingle is my favourite.
+Ireland is full of adorable villages but I think Dingle is my favourite and a definite contender for the best fairytale towns in Europe.
 It’s the perfect base to explore the Dingle Peninsula (much prettier drive than the Ring of Kerry in my opinion) and it has a local dolphin named Fungie which you can go visit on a boat trip.
 Colourful houses, ocean views, and traditional Irish hospitality make it one of my favourite spots in Ireland.

 8. Stockholm, Sweden